tobiaskallevik/scripts/README.md

 # Scripts
-This repo contains a script that were mostly created to automate specific tasks
+This repo contains a script that were mostly created to automate specific tasks.